TrellixVulnTeam/swahilipython_SCMU/Doc/library/math.rst

 .. function:: comb(n, k)

-   Return the number of ways to choose *k* items from *n* items without repetition and without order.
+   Return the number of ways to choose *k* items kutoka *n* items without repetition and without order.

    Evaluates to ``n! / (k! * (n - k)!)`` when ``k <= n`` and evaluates